subhransuchinu8/React_Ecommerce_Website/README.md

+# About the project
+This is an E-commerce website.
+Here all the data are dummy data and taken from the json-server.

+Features :
+- Basic E-commerce Features- Product lists, Product Details, Cart, Checkout
+- Secure Card Payments / Cash payments
+- Admin Panel - Add/Edit Orders.
+Add/Edit Products
+- Sorting, Filtering, and Pagination
+- Order Emails, Reset Password Emails
+- User Profile and user orders

+  Technical Details :
+- React 18 with Tailwind CSS
+- Redux Toolkit with Async Thunk
+- JSON-server for dummy data

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.